 For the regular plastic (polystyrene) models, acetone is a bad idea.
 Although it will dissolve the glue, it will also damage the polystyrene of the model.

-The best option is just to use nippers or wirecutters, to cut the model apart.
+The best option is just to use nippers or wire cutters, to cut the model apart.
 You can glue it back together with CA if you want to.

 How to thin your Warhammer paint:

 You can buy paint thinners for miniature paint.
-Citadel (One of the most popular paints for Warhammer) make a paint thinner especially for their paints, but you can also dilute your paint with just water no problem.
+Citadel (One of the most popular paints for Warhammer) makes a paint thinner especially for their paints, but you can also dilute your paint with just water no problem.

 If you have a small scrap of plastic to test it on, even better.
 You’ll get a better finish on your models if you dilute your paint and apply several coats, rather than trying to cover everything in one thick coat.